-I think one of the most important components to making French onion soup as good as it can be is the caramelizing of the onions.
-That is the difference between a deep complex soup versus boiled and salty onion broth.
-But you have to be patient with this dish.
-Enjoy the process.
-On a medium-low heat, the onions need to slowly soften in the butter and build layers of sugar.
+The onions need to slowly soften and brown in the butter to bring out the sweetness of the onions.
 This process turns the onions into a browned and sweet goodness that renders loads of flavors.
-You only have to stir them once in awhile as long as you pay attention to the heat.
+You only have to stir them once in awhile as long as you pay attention to the heat in order to caramelize the sugar in the onions.
 One thing that helps manage the heat and keep it consistent is using a cast iron pot.
-The heaviness from the pot holds it's heat very well.
-Last note, if you want to add a couple teaspoons of sugar to help the onions caramelize, that’s okay.
-Just stir it in well when you get started and watch your flavor build.
+The weight from a large dutch oven holds it's heat very well is meant for this kind of recipe.

 The Croutons